Board of Governors, 2014-2015

 Greg Macpherson is a long-time City Club member and served on the Club board of governors in the 90s when he was chair of the Research Board.
 He is a partner at Stoel Rives where he practices in the field of employee benefits.
 He served in the Oregon House of Representatives from 2003 until 2009, including two years as chair of the House Judiciary Committee.
 He currently serves on the Oregon Land Conservation and Development Commission and is a past chair of the Multnomah County Planning Commission.
 He has a bachelor of arts from Harvard University and a law degree from Georgetown University Law Center.

 David Quisenberry, Secretary

-David Quisenberry joined City Club in 2010, currently serves on the Club's Research Board and is research advisor to the property tax study committee.
+David Quisenberry joined City Club in 2010, currently serves on the Club's Research Board and was most recently the research advisor to the property tax study committee.
 Past City Club involvement includes 2012/2013 executive director search committee, research advisor to the Casino Ballot Measure Study in 2012, and vice-chair of the Club's PERS Reform comprehensive study.

 Professionally, David is an independent wealth advisor helping clients locally and nationally with fee-only financial planning, asset management, and comprehensive wealth advice.
-He is a graduate of Whitworth University and also serves as vice-chair of the board of directors of The Dougy Center.
+He is a graduate of Whitworth University and also serves as the chair of the board of directors of The Dougy Center.

-Rob Aldisert is the managing partner at Perkins Coie.
-He recently chaired the Club's PERS study committee and is leading the advocacy efforts for the study's recommendations.
-He has practiced law for 20 years and focuses on the trial and litigation of business, commercial and product liability cases in the federal and state courts of Oregon, California and Washington.
+Rob Aldisert is the managing partner of Perkins Coie’s Portland office.
+He chaired the Club's PERS study committee and led the advocacy efforts for the study's recommendations.
+Rob’s law practice focuses on the litigation, trial and appeal of business, commercial and product liability cases in the federal and state courts of Oregon, California and Washington.
 He is a graduate of Columbia University (A.B., History) and Loyola Law School.